The Eindhoven University of Technology (TU/e) has the following vacancy

 Qualification of applicant

-Talented, enthusiastic candidates with excellent analytical and communication skills holding a university degree (MSc, with high grades) in Mechanical Engineering, Materials Science or Applied Mathematics are encouraged to apply.
-A strong interest in mechanics of materials is required.
-Experience in multi-scale modelling and micromechanics, and experimental mechanics is of benefit.
+Talented, enthusiastic candidates with excellent analytical and communication skills holding a PhD degree in computational mechanics, polymer mechanics, or applied mathematics are encouraged to apply.
+Experience in multi-scale modelling and micromechanics is of benefit.